0foo/geraldine/README.md

     * Then it removed the new lines.
     * The processers operate in order, so it's like a pipeline of one transformation applied, then that data is passed to the next processer.

-* Note: this is literally jinja but with front matter and a pipeline to give it more POWAH!
+* Note: this is literally jinja but with front matter and a pipeline to give it more power!

 ## Directory generation
 * Geri has a parent directory with a `geri_src` and a `geri_dest` directory. (names are customizable)

 * When `geri` command is run geri iterates through every directory underneath the `geri_src` (or what dirname you specify) in which it was run, processes the and rebuilds the exact directory structure in the sibling `geri_dist` (or what dirname you specify) folder.